Nighat Dad: Work

 In 2015, she was named in the TIME magazine's list of Next Generation Leaders, for helping Pakistani women fight online harassment.

 In 2016, she was awarded the Atlantic Council Digital Freedom Award and Dutch government's Human Rights Tulip award.
 She is also one of the 25 leading figures on the Information and Democracy Commission launched by Reporters Without Borders.

+Since 2018, she has been a lawyer in Ali Zafar vs. Meesha Shafi case, representing Shafi.

 In November 2018 she joined The Tor Project's board of directors.

 On 6 May 2020, Facebook appointed her to its content oversight board.

 In 2023, Nighat Dad was made a member of the UNSG's new AI Advisory Board.